 ** Please note that not all months have a fifth Tuesday.

 Dayna Smith has lived in Columbia, SC since 1997 and is originally from Brevard, NC.
 Dayna attended Appalachian State University, where she received a BS, and then attended the University of South Carolina and received an IMA.
 Dayna currently works for a health insurance company, but in her spare time she performs as a spoken word artist/slam poet under the stage name Alley Cat.
 Dayna is actively involved at the Harriet Hancock Center in Columbia, SC.

 Ivan Munn is 22 years old and from Cayce, SC.
-He attended Brookland-Cayce High School and graduated in 2012 and attended Columbia College and graduated in April 2016 with a bachelor's degree in Psychology and Behavioral Science with a minor in Anthropology.
+He attended Brookland-Cayce High School and graduated in 2012 before attending Columbia College, from where he graduated in April 2016 with a bachelor's degree in Psychology and Behavioral Science with a minor in Anthropology.
 He has been out as a trans man since he was 18.
 He currently helps facilitate the transgender support groups at the center.
 In his free time, he enjoys playing video games and spending time with his dog and fiancee.

 Trans Resource Guide

 Click the link below to open our Transgender Support Resource Guide.
 While we consider the list comprehensive, we acknowledge that it is probably not exhaustive.
 If you know any additional resources or if you couldn’t find what you were looking for, please email us at TransSupport@LGBTCenterSC.org